Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

 \subsection{Retrieval}

-As described in~\Cref{sec:method_ret}, in order to ensure retrieval of the blocker document, we prepend the query itself.
-To evaluate this method, we compute retrieval accuracy, i.e., the percentage of blocker documents that are included in the top $k$ retrieved documents for their corresponding query.
+As described in~\Cref{sec:method_ret}, to ensure retrieval of the blocker document, we prepend the target query itself.
+This achieves nearly perfect (over $97\%$) retrieval accuracy, i.e., the percentage of blocker documents that are included in the top $k$ retrieved documents for their target query, across all datasets, embedding models, and target responses.
+The blocker is typically the top-$1$ most relevant document ($82\%$ for the NQ dataset, $50\%$ for the MS-MARCO dataset).

-We achieve nearly perfect retrieval for all blocker documents, between $98\%$ to $100\%$.
-This demonstrates that the simple method of prepending the query is indeed very effective across datasets, embedding models, and target responses.
-We additionally compute the number of blocker documents retrieved at different indices, namely, how many are scored as the closest to the query, second closest, and so on.
-We observed that across all settings the blocker document was mostly retrieved as the top-$1$ closest document: $81\%$ for the NQ dataset and $96\%$ for the HotpotQA dataset, aggregated across all models and target responses.

-We additionally evaluate the effect of our poisoning attack on other queries, in order to estimate the total effect on the RAG system.
-For this, we measure retrieval accuracy in relation to other queries.
-For each blocker document $\advdoc$ and its corresponding query $Q$, we measure how many times it was retrieved for \emph{another} query $\Tilde{Q} \neq Q$.
-Retrieval accuracy in this case is $0\%$, i.e., blocker documents are never retrieved for other queries.
-This is not surprising since target queries are explicitly included in the blocker documents, thus precluding them from being retrieved in response to unrelated queries.
+To evaluate the ``collateral damage'' of our attack, for each blocker document $\advdoc$ and its corresponding query $Q$, we measure how many times it was retrieved for \emph{another} query $\Tilde{Q} \neq Q$.
+This value is $0\%$.
+This is not surprising: our blocker documents explicitly include target queries, preventing them from being retrieved in response to other queries.